tbxiao/chauff.github.io/_posts/2018-04-30-learningq.md

 <img src="https://chauff.github.io/img/learningq-datasets.png">

 For human(!) learning, we are interested in questions whose answers cannot be simply read out from a piece of text available to the user.
-To train neural (what else?) question generator approaches, we thus need a dataset that contains those cognitively more difficult questions.
+To train neural (what else these days?) question generator approaches, we thus need a dataset that contains those cognitively more difficult questions.
 That's the question we answer in our [ICWSM 2018](http://www.icwsm.org/2018/index.php) [paper](https://github.com/AngusGLChen/LearningQ/blob/master/ICWSM2018_LearningQ_preprint.pdf):

 ```bibtex